TrudAX/denistrunin-blog/src/draft/xpptools-licenseusagelog/index.md

 - Sysoperation execution(this includes reports and actions)

-- FormLetter executions (this includes sales and purch orders posting)
+- FormLetter executions (this includes sales and purchase orders posting)

 - RunBase classes execution

 ![User element usage log](UserElementUsageLog.png)

-### Calculate modified tables
+### Calculate data modification

 One of the challenges of license monitoring is determining whether the user is viewing a form or actually modifying data.
 We can get a modification event from 2 sources: